-Disclosure on RosCan's financial instruments and related risks may be found in Note 15 of RosCan's unaudited condensed interim consolidated financial statements for the three month period ended January 31, 2019.
+Disclosure on Roscan's financial instruments and related risks may be found in Note 14 of Roscan's unaudited condensed interim consolidated financial statements for the nine month period ended July 31, 2019.

-RosCan's exposure to liquidity risk has increased significantly with the acquisition of the Kandoile Project, as the Company needs to obtain financing to fund option and property payments, corporate overheads and exploration activities.
+Roscan's exposure to liquidity risk has increased significantly with the acquisition of the Kandoile Project, as the Company needs to obtain financing to fund option and property payments, corporate and project overheads and exploration activities.
 In addition, Kandiole Project expenditures are denominated in the West African CFA franc (FCFA), Euros and the United States dollar, giving rise to market risk from changes in foreign exchange rates.